yaolu-zjut/Awesome-LLM-Pruning/README.md

   - Summary: Quantization, Pruning, Knowledge Distillation, Compact Architecture Design, Dynamic Networks

 ### Unstructured Pruning
-Unstructured pruning involves zeroing out individual weights, resulting in higher sparsity ratios while maintaining better performance.
+> Unstructured pruning involves zeroing out individual weights, resulting in higher sparsity ratios while maintaining better performance.
 However, without specialized hardware support, it can be challenging to achieve inference speedup with this method.

 ### Structured Pruning
-The pruning units include
+> Structured pruning achieves inference speedup by removing entire network structures, such as , and .
+As a result, the sparsity ratios in structured pruned models are typically lower than those in unstructured ones.

 - [1] Shortened LLaMA: Depth Pruning for Large Language Models with Comparison of Retraining Methods
   - Publication: Arxiv, [Paper](https://arxiv.org/pdf/2402.02834), [Code](https://github.com/Nota-NetsPresso/shortened-llm)